cbaggers/cepl/docs/single-thread-swank.md

 # Slime and threading on Windows and OSX

-Slime by default creates a bunch of threads to help with it's internal operations.
+Slime by default creates a bunch of threads to help with its internal operations.
 This can be problematic when working with OpenGL (and thus CEPL) as compiling a `.lisp` file will run in a different thread to the thread the `REPL` runs in.

 Luckily `slime` can be run with different communication `styles`, including a single threaded mode.
 By default this is a little fiddly from emacs so if you add the following to your `.emacs` file: